ryo-wijaya/ibkr-tv-tradebot/README.md

 This bot is only configured to trade on SMART eligible exchanges in USD.
 Extend the bot if you wish to trade other exchanges, currencies, or specialized instruments (like mutual funds).

-#### Original Purpose

-Stop orders cannot be placed outside of regular trading hours for most/all brokers.
-This is because the stop price may be easily breached due to low volume and wide bid-ask spreads.
-Stop limit orders can be used, but there is risk of non-execution in volatile markets.

-The idea is to circumvent this by using 3rd party services (like TradingView) to ensure capital preservation via almost 24/7 "stop losses" put in place in the form of constant automated monitoring, which creates sell market orders upon specific price alerts.
-E.g. If you hold NVDA and it tanks during the pre-market due to sudden bad news that affects its sentiment, you can guarantee a sell market order if it dips below a certain price (configured via a TradingView alert).
-This guarantees the closing of the position (although likely with some price slippage).

-#### Problems

-In fast-moving or illiquid markets, the bot may trigger a sell market order at a significantly lower price than expected, e.g. when the stop price is $50 and the stock opens at $25 at the start of the pre-market session, the market order will execute at $25.
-If this behavior is not desired, extend the bot account for such scenarios.

 #### Features

 Each trade/account interaction/error with the webhooks/IBKR will result in a Telegram notification.